 Wastewater Operator Licensing Program

 Each wastewater treatment plant must have a licensed operator to make operational decisions for the plant.
 This operator must be licensed at an equal or greater classification than the plant's classification.
 Requirements for the licensing of wastewater treatment plant operators were established by Arkansas Pollution Control and Ecology Commission Regulation 3.
 Enforcement Branch employees oversee the Wastewater Operator Licensing Program, traveling the state to test the license operators of municipal and industrial wastewater treatment plants.
-ADEQ posts training opportunities and maintains data searches for licensed wastewater operators in the state.
+DEQ posts training opportunities and maintains data searches for licensed wastewater operators in the state.